 Make the most of the platforms

 Social media platforms are adapting to the ecommerce way of working, which entails introducing easier ways to make purchases directly off the channels.
-You can read more about a number of these on our social media trends blog, including Instagram shopping tags, which were introduced last year.

 Listen to your audience